 Prior iOS releases limited Spotlight’s scope to online sources and Apple’s own stock apps.
 For example, with older version of iOS you could search for contents within the Notes app, but couldn’t do so for third-party note apps.

-It gets even better because Spotlight Search works with deep linking, another new platform technology in iOS 9.
+It gets even better because Spotlight Search works with deep linking, another new platform technology that came with iOS 9.
 In short, deep linking takes you directly to the app in question upon tapping on its Spotlight search result.

 If you don’t see the embedded video, watch it on YouTube.

 As demonstrated in Jeff’s video seen above, the app will even load linked content.
-As a bonus, you can easily get back to where you came from (Spotlight Search) by tapping iOS 9’s new “Back to” button in the upper left corner of the screen.
+As a bonus, you can easily get back to where you came from (Spotlight Search) by tapping the “Back to” button in the upper left corner of the screen.

 But how do you know that a particular search result came from a third-party app?